-There are multiple reasons as to why your elderly parent may not be showering on a regular basis but whatever the reason is – in this article we’ll be talking about some tips on how you can get your parent to shower more frequently.
+There are multiple reasons as to why your elderly parent may not be showering on a regular basis but whatever the reason is – in this article we’ll be talking about some tips on how you or other family members can get your parent to shower more frequently.

 So, what do you do when your elderly parent won’t shower?